 The Strand Theatre was at 1113 Jackson Street.
-It had 400 seats and operated from 1916 to 1955.
+120 It had 400 seats and operated from 1916 to 1955.
 This is now the site of the parking lot for The Soap Opera laundromat on the corner of West Avenue and Jackson Street.
+121

 Sterling's marriage to Teddy Sampson seemed beyond repair.
 In August 1924, Sterling was the one who sued for divorce this time.
 While listening to the proceedings in court, Mary Stich, Sterling's mother, had a stroke and was taken to a hospital.
 According to one report, she was stricken while her son was on the witness stand recounting how his wife had deserted him.
 Mary Stich died at the Clara Barton hospital in Los Angeles on August 8, 1924, at the age of 62.
 The death of Sterling's mother caused an indefinite postponement of the divorce hearing.
+Teddy Sampson was not present at the proceedings because Sterling could not locate her.